 Plant a Flower Garden

-Edited by Sobi, Dougie, Grimm, Anonymous and 2 others
+Edited by Sobi, Dougie, Grimm, Eng and 1 other

 Flower gardens change and evolve with the years, often only limited by space and budget.
 Depending on your preferences, you can grow low maintenance flowers that require little water or worry for sunlight, or you can grow a higher maintenance garden that will require careful attention to watering, and a specific amount of sunlight.

 The possibilities are endless, but if you are a beginner gardener, starting out small is sometimes easiest.
 In fact, many gardens start in small areas and grow over time.

 - 1 Considerations for Planning Your Flower Garden